 1. Activities, artists, and equipment should not obstruct the sidewalk or interfere with pedestrian traffic flow.

 2. Artists may display or store items on a table.
 Items on display may not be placed on the ground; in the landscaped area adjacent to the site; nor suspended from a tree, shrub, post or other fixture.

 4. Signs that are part of the display or performance are allowed up to 8.5” x 11” in size.
 The sign may state where the artist’s products can be purchased such as on websites or at local businesses.

 5. Tents, canopies, stages, or platforms are not allowed.

-6. Performance sites and the surrounding area must be kept free of litter, refuse, and debris generated as a result of the performance.
+6. Performance areas must be kept free of litter, refuse, and debris generated as a result of the performance.

 7. Artists should stay with their items at all times.
-If a site is left unattended for more than 15 minutes, items may be considered abandoned and subject to removal by a City official.
+If items are left unattended for more than 15 minutes, items may be considered abandoned and subject to removal by a City official.

 Damages, Liability, and Governing Laws

 - The artist will be liable for any damages or injury to the public resulting from his/her activities, and will hold the City, its officials and employees, harmless against any and all liability, loss, costs, damages, or expenses which may accrue to the City by reason of negligence, default, or misconduct of any artist.